 I’m a new student.
 When will I get an account?

 Your account will be created two days after your enrollment at USC is certified.
 If your department does not require enrollment certification, your account will be created once you are registered for classes.
-To find your account, please go to the account activation web page, www.usc.edu/firstlogin.
+To find your account, please go to the USC NetID Account Services website.

-What should I do if the First Login page tells me my account cannot be found?
+What should I do if the account activation page tells me my account cannot be found?

-Students: If you recently registered for classes for the current semester, you will need to wait 2 business days before you try to activate your account at www.usc.edu/firstlogin.
+Students: If you recently registered for classes for the current semester, you will need to wait 2 business days before you try to activate your account at the USC NetID Account Services website.
 If you have been registered for classes for more than 3 days, and you still cannot activate your account, please contact the ITS Customer Support Center at 213-740-5555.

-Employees: If you were recently hired, you will need to wait 3 days after your paperwork has been added to the payroll system before you should try to activate your account at www.usc.edu/firstlogin.
+Employees: If you were recently hired, you will need to wait 3 days after your paperwork has been added to the payroll system before you should try to activate your account at the USC NetID Account Services website.
 If you still unable to activate your account after a week from when you were added to the payroll system, please contact the ITS Customer Support Center at 213-740-5555.

 I’ve forgotten my password, can you look it up for me?

 No, all the passwords on our system are encrypted.
-If you’ve forgotten your password, the best thing to do is to call the ITS Customer Support Center at 213-740-5555 and have them reset it for you.
-Once it’s been reset, you can change it at ITS’s password website, https://mypassword.usc.edu.
+If you’ve forgotten your password, the best thing is to reset it at the USC NetID Account Services website.

 Where are policies regarding accounts posted?